6

 What are Long-Term Stocks in India?

-Long-term stocks are equity investments held for more than 1 year and qualify for long-term capital gains (LTCG) tax.
-Many investors, however, consider a horizon of 5 years or more to benefit from compounding, steady growth, and companies with strong fundamentals, consistent earnings, and sustainable business models.
+Long-term investment stocks are equity investments held for more than 1 year and are subject to long-term capital gains (LTCG) tax.
+Many investors, however, consider a 5-year or longer horizon to benefit from compounding, steady growth, and companies with strong fundamentals, consistent earnings, and sustainable business models.
 Choosing the right stock for long-term investment helps build wealth steadily over time.

 How to Invest in Long-Term Stocks?